-Review of the board-specific code Before starting the work on the new board support, let us briefly look into each of the files for the existing i.MX8q EVK board.
+Review of the board-specific code Before starting the work on the new board support, let us briefly look into each of the files for the existing i.MX8q EVK board we discovered via find and grep above.

-In list of files, we spot three header files, one board.h header under src/bootstrap/, one board.h header under src/core/, and one imx8q_evk_board.h header under src/include/.
+In the list of files, we spot three header files, one board.h header under src/boot-strap/, one board.h header under src/core/, and one imx8q_evk_board.h header under src/include/.
 The former two files are specific for bootstrap and core, whereas the latter contains definitions useful for both programs.
 The board.h files are located in directories named after the board.
 With this structure, generic (board-agnostic) code can #include <board.h>.
 The build system picks the right board.h file by adding the board-specific directory to the include-search path.